zahlabut/LogTool/README.md

 This module is not mandatory, as Python has its own built in module that is used by default, but!!!
 For best performance my suggestion is to use FuzzyWuzzy, follow "Install FuzzyWuzzy" section if you find it relevant.

+3)_BeautifulSoup_ - HTML parser
+This module is used in #11 only, where Log files are downloaded using HTTP and it's used to parse the Artifacts HTML page to get all links in it.
+Follow "Install BeautifulSoup" section to install it

 # Configuration
 All required parameters are set directly inside PyTool.py script, defaults are: